-Below are the historical timelines of the work of Partnerships in Literacy Haiti (PILH) and Rotary International’s (RI) Recent Commitment to Literacy.
+Below is the historical timeline of the work of Partners in Literacy Haiti (PILH) between 2009 and 2019

 2009: District 7750 Rotarians from Upstate South Carolina visited Central Plateau schools underserved with books.
 Père Fritz Lafontant, Cange village patriarch, granted permission to create a community library.
-Jackie Williams, Cange resident, accepted and served throughout as in-village library mentor.
+Jackie Williams, a Cange resident, accepted and served throughout this project as the resident, in-village library mentor.

 2010: A major earthquake damaged Port-au-Prince.
 Library plans halted when Cange-designated space became hospital supply depot.
-In South Carolina, Rotarians from different clubs submitted a district-level library project plan to district 7750 leadership team.
+In South Carolina, Rotarians from several different clubs met and submitted a library committee plan to the District 7750 Leadership Team.

-2014: PILH trained twenty-one pre-K teachers in brain development and teaching the alphabet, and provided each with classroom-sized alphabet charts and 300 individual children-sized charts.
-Distributed 500 alphabet board books.
+2014: PILH trained twenty-one pre-K teachers in brain development and teaching the alphabet, and provided each with classroom-sized alphabet charts and 300 individual child-sized charts.
+PILH distributed 500 alphabet board books.
 Began computerized use of the Dewey Decimal system.

 2015: New librarian Maradona Pierre hired, motivated college graduate with leadership skills.
 Held first special library event on Martin Luther King and leadership.
-Multiple events and community movies followed.
-South Carolina videographer documented library.
+Later, multiple events and community movies followed.
+A South Carolina videographer documented library.

 2016: Library patronage expanded beyond capacity.
-Library Committee held conversations with architects.
-Père Garcia Kesner, recently appointed village priest requested, then refused to sign an MOU with PILH.
-October, Mansbach met Kesner with collaborators without resolution.
-December, Maradona resigned.
+Cange Library Task Force leaders held conversations with architects.
+Père Garcia Kesner, recently appointed village priest was requested, then refused to sign an MOU with PILH. to co-run the library.
+In October, Mansbach met Kesner with Haitian collaborators without resolution.
+In December, Maradona resigned.

-2018: PILH collaborated with Summits, hosting its Director at 7750 Rotary Clubs.
+2018: PILH collaborated with Summits Education, hosting its Director at 7750 Rotary Clubs.
 Co-presented at Haiti Symposium.
 Distributed Peter Manuel’s (Encounter Bay Rotary, AU) 750 free books.
 Shipped 100 boxes of books, games, supplies.
 Celebrated Calusa and Domond libraries’ opening.
-Donated $7000 from solicited collaborators.
+Donated $7000 to Summits from various collaborators.

-2019: April, work team visited possible library sites and decided on La Chapelle, Artibonite Department.
-October, second Australian-PILH book project with Manuel.
-December, established new collaboration with Mortenson Center for International Libraries to advocate for Haiti libraries.
+2019: In April, a work team visited possible library sites and decided on La Chapelle Library, Artibonite Department.
+In October, second Australian-PILH book project with Manuel.
+In December, established new collaboration with Mortenson Center for International Libraries to advocate for Haiti libraries.